 For the record, this is the stack that Codecademy recommends for learners and it’s what they have in their massive Web Development Pro Path, which puts all these skills together with projects as you go.

-After all this you should also learn MongoDB (free tutorial here) or Postgres (free tutorial here).
+After all this you could also learn MongoDB (free tutorial here) or Postgres (free tutorial here).
 MongoDB is a common part of many tech stacks, and that in combo with the above gives you one of the top “full-stack JS” stacks referred to as MERN, or Mongo, Express, React, and Node.
 MEAN (swapping React out for Angular) is another top stack, but as we said above Angular is less popular.
 The Full Stack Engineer Career Path teaches the PERN stack, with Postgres favored over Mongo.
 Similarly, the Back-End Engineer Career Path uses full-stack JS.

 Python is doing almost everything these days, including web dev.